bornitac/CoffeeShopSite/README.md

 # Bornita's Coffee Shop

-A responsive coffee shop website with a product catalog and shopping cart built using HTML, CSS, and vanilla JavaScript.
+A responsive coffee shop website with a product catalog and shopping cart built using HTML, CSS, and JavaScript.

 ---